The Anatomy of A Landing Page – Do This to Get Leads or You’re Doing it Wrong.

 The A.I.D.A.
 Model: A Tried & True Classic

-The A.I.D.A. model describes the typical customer journey through Awareness, Interest, Desire, and then Action— and it is possibly one of the best-known marketing and customer behavior concepts out there.
+The A.I.D.A. model describes the typical customer journey through Awareness, Interest, Desire, and Action—possibly one of the best-known marketing and customer behavior concepts.

 It was developed based on psychological principles and techniques— and it’s especially easy to adapt and implement for landing pages.

-To tap into the power of the A.I.D.A. concept successfully, both the design elements and copy of your landing page need to work together to communicate a specific message and subtly guide a visitor towards your most desired conversion action.
+To successfully harness the power of the A.I.D.A. concept, your landing page’s design elements and copy need to work together to communicate a specific message and subtly guide a visitor toward your most desired conversion action.

 Here’s the A.I.D.A. model as it would apply to a landing page customer journey: